John Dowland: Life and career

+Musical style

 Two major influences on Dowland's music were popular consort songs and the dance music of the day.
-Most of Dowland's music is for his own instrument, the lute.
+He also acknowledged, in the introductory note in his First Book of Songs, the influence of the many musicians he met on his European travels.
+Much of Dowland's music is for his own instrument, the lute.
 It includes several books of solo lute works, lute songs (for one voice and lute), part-songs with lute accompaniment, and several pieces for viol consort with lute.
-The poet Richard Barnfield wrote that Dowland's "heavenly touch upon the lute doth ravish human sense."

 One of his better known works is the lute song "Flow my tears", the first verse of which runs: